In order to highlight how body orientation matters in non-verbal communication, consider the following scenario:

 You’re browsing through some items in a provisional store.
 You notice an old high school friend at the far end of the store and you decide to approach him.

-You move towards him walking backward- yes, with your back turned towards him.
+You move towards him walking backwards- yes, with your back turned towards him.
 As soon as you reach near him, judging his position by his shadow on the floor, you say, “Hi Jim, How you been?”

 Obviously, this will freak him out.
 He’ll think this is some kind of a prank or that you’re some kind of a lunatic.